 There are not rules that say someone can be evicted for nonpayment, but residences may have their own policies concerning what to do when someone doesn’t pay their bill.
 When moving into an assisted living home, you should ask for the specific reasons a person can be evicted, and get this answer in writing.
 For tips on what to do if you receive an eviction notice, click here.

 While the cost of memory care can be quite expensive, financial assistance is available for low-income persons who need it.

 While not limited to Arizona, the VA offers an Aid & Attendance (A&A) pension for veterans and surviving spouses who receive either the basic VA pension or the basic survivor’s VA pension.
 Applicants must be at least 65 years of age or disabled and require assistance with completing activities of daily living, such as mobility, transferring, eating, and bathing.
-The monthly cash assistance received from these pensions can be used as the recipient see fits, which means it can go towards the cost of memory care.
+The monthly cash assistance received from these pensions can be used as the recipient sees fit, which means it can go towards the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing one’s countable income when determining one’s pension benefit amount.
-In 2019, veterans can receive as much as $26,765 / year, and surviving spouses can receive as much as $14,529 / year that can be put toward the cost of memory care.
+In 2020, veterans can receive as much as $27,194 per year, and surviving spouses can receive as much as $14,761 per year that can be put toward the cost of memory care.
 Learn more here.

 There are also state Veterans homes, which are residential care facilities that provide long-term care for veterans.
 In addition to nursing home care, assisted living and memory care may be provided.
 Payment is made directly from the VA to the facility.
 Arizona has two of these homes, in Phoenix and Tucson (click here for more information).